NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_environment.md

 Access to the open-source code will be via a public accessible GitLab repository.
 A link to this repository will be provided when available.

-Novo Nordisk is using a full containerised DevOps pipeline running in Azure where everything is hosted in the cloud.
-We will provide guidance on how a similar dedicated cloud-based environment can be made for stakeholders looking for a similar environment.

 Access to a cloud-based or a dedicated evaluation environment can be provided by Neo4j free of charge.
 Please check the following section for more information.

-It is also possible to run the full system on a **local desktop environment** or on an individual cloud subscription on any of the main cloud providers.
-Instructions on how this can be done is made within the readme files in the Git repositories.
+It is also possible to run the full system on a **local desktop environment**.
+Instructions on how to set up the system on a local desktop can be found in the readme files of the individual components.
 The different components can also be used independently due to the modular implementation and API usages.

 ## Cloud evaluation environments